mnagatsuka/next-firebase-auth/docs/coding-guidelines/frontend/19_example-practices.md

 - ❌ Ignore Lighthouse performance or accessibility warnings.

 ### 8. Deployment
-- ❌ Use `.env.local` in production builds.
+- ❌ Use `.env.development` in production builds.
 - ❌ Push directly to the main branch without PR review.
 - ❌ Deploy untested code to production.